tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 `torch.utils.data.DataLoader` is quite good, despite that it also makes some **bad assumptions on batching** and is not always efficient:

-1. It assumes you always do batch training, has a constant batch size, and the batch grouping can be purely determined by indices.
+1. `torch.utils.data.DataLoader` assumes that:
+   1. You do batch training
+   1. You use a constant batch size
+   1. Indices are sufficient to determine the samples to batch together

    None of these are necessarily true.

 2. Its multiprocessing implementation is efficient on `torch.Tensor`,